The AWWA Virtual Summit is available on-demand!

 Inform AWWA by contacting firstname.lastname@example.org.
 Refer to AWWA’s Code of Conduct.

-Will CEUs be available for all sessions?
+Will CEUs be available?

 How will the sessions be presented?